 In general, it is illegal to make a robocall unless the recipient has consented to the call by providing the business with their phone number as contact information.
 This regulation applies to all types of robocalls, including those for debt collection and telemarketing purposes.
 Businesses cannot gather cell phone numbers for robocalls through different transactions, incoming phone calls or third-party contacts.

-Similarly, FCC regulations state that telemarketing robocalls to landlines are prohibited unless the consumer has provided express written consent, which can refer to checking a box on an online form.
+Similarly, Federal Communications Commision (FCC) regulations state that telemarketing robocalls to landlines are prohibited unless the consumer has provided express written consent, which can refer to checking a box on an online form.
 Consumers must be clearly and openly informed that they are agreeing to receive future pre-recorded calls, and this consent cannot be a requirement of purchasing a product or service.

 Telemarketers making robocalls to landlines must follow the following requirements: